 Bountiful Utah Temple

-47th operating temple
+47th dedicated temple in operation

 © Michael Provard.
 All rights reserved.